LABARUM GUARD

 PURPOSE

 To foster Christian service by Centurions of the Labarum Guard.
 Centurions perform, or commit to, acts of Christian service as a part of their application.
-They guard the faith and defend the Church by word and deed; and endeavor to grow in the virtues of justice, wisdom, courage, and moderation.
+They guard the faith and defend the Church by word and deed; and endeavor to grow in the virtues of justice, wisdom, courage, moderation, faith, hope, and charity.

 APPOINTMENT

-The Primus Pilus will appoint, by Legion Order, centurions to the Labarum Guard for a one-year term.
+The Primus Pilus will appoint centurions to the Labarum Guard for an indefinite period.
 The applicant must be a registered centurion in good standing.
 Centurions should submit an application for consideration before the Feast of St. Michael the Archangel (29 Sep).
-The Legion may appoint centurions for a one-year term and the centurion may continue the appointment affirming their continued eligibility for and commitment to the Labarum Guard.
-Centurions will be enrolled and inducted as Christ's Soldiers of the Labarum Guard (Christi Milites Labari Praesidio) of the Order of Centurions upon the Eve of the Anniversary of the Battle of Saxa Ruba (27 October).
+Centurions will be enrolled and inducted as Christ's Soldiers of the Labarum Guard (Christi Milites Labari Praesidio) of the Order of Centurions upon the Eve of the Anniversary of the Battle of Saxa Rubra (27 October).

 Applicants must hold membership in the Order of Centurions as centurions (baptized adult Christians) having been formally registered in the OC and affirming that they have said the Vow and are following the Rule of the Order of Centurions.